ESA-APEx/apex_documentation/propagation/porting.md

 the EO Exploitation Platform Common Architecture (EOEPCA), championed by the European Space Agency (ESA).
 These practices ensure that EO applications are reproducible and portable across diverse execution environments.

+### Support for Porting an OGC Application Package into openEO UDPs

+There is tooling available that can parse the CWL of a OGC Application Package to generate the openEO UDP.
+The code for this can be found here: [cwl_to_udp_utils.py](https://github.com/ESA-APEx/apex_algorithms/blob/main/src/esa_apex_toolbox/cwl_to_udp_utils.py)
+The tool only converts a limited set of input argument properties and forms of CWLs at the moment.
+Where needed, it can be extended to accomodate for new CWL workflows.

 ## Pathway to Onboarding

 Once your algorithm has been successfully ported into APEx-compliant technology, the next step is to make it accessible